KeenanThompson/Zero-Trust-Architecture-Multi-Cloud/azure/intune_device_baselines.md

   - Device compliance reports.
   - Endpoint analytics and advanced analytics where licensed.

-This gives a realistic cross-platform baseline: Apple and Windows devices via Intune, and Linux documented via host-level hardening.
+This gives represents a cross-platform baseline: Apple and Windows devices via Intune, and Linux documented via host-level hardening.